EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 ### What about all of the forks of Citra and Yuzu?
 Will EmuDeck support those?

-Citra and Yuzu fork discussion is not allowed at this time.
+Yuzu fork discussion is not allowed at this time.
 There is no way of knowing if these forks are safe and none are close to usable at this time.
-Once a fork has matured and shown that it is a viable alternative to Citra and Yuzu, it will be considered for inclusion in EmuDeck.
+Once a fork has matured and shown that it is a viable alternative to Yuzu, it will be considered for inclusion in EmuDeck.

+Citra forks will likely be added to EmuDeck in the near-future.

 ***

 ### Can I ask for links to mirrors of Citra and Yuzu?

-No, distribution of Citra and Yuzu is not allowed.
+**Yuzu:** No, distribution of Yuzu **is not** allowed.

+**Citra:** Distribution of the original Citra **is not** allowed.
+Forks are open for discussion and will likely be implemented in the next EmuDeck update.

 ***